 Grgich Hills Estate

-Grgich Hills Estate Revisited
+Please see our updated 2013 review here: Grgich Hills Estate Revisited

-Grgich Hills Cellar was started in 1977, a year after Mike Grgich produced the famous Chateau Montelena Chardonnay that placed first in Paris in 1976.
+Grgich Hills Estate was started in 1977, a year after Mike Grgich produced the famous Chateau Montelena Chardonnay that placed first in Paris in 1976.
 It definitely belongs on your list of wineries to visit when you are in Napa Valley.
 Grgich Hills Cellar is right on Highway 29 and very easy to find.
-It is certified organically and biodynamically farmed and family owned.
+It is certified organically and biodynamically farmed and is family owned.
 Only natural yeasts are used in their wines.

-Grgich Hills Cellar was started in 1977, a year after Mike Grgich produced the famous Chateau Montelena Chardonnay that placed first in Paris in 1976.
+Grgich Hills Estate was started in 1977, a year after Mike Grgich produced the famous Chateau Montelena Chardonnay that placed first in Paris in 1976.
 It definitely belongs on your list of wineries to visit when you are in Napa Valley.
 Grgich Hills Cellar is right on Highway 29 and very easy to find.
-It is certified organically and biodynamically farmed and family owned.
+It is certified organically and biodynamically farmed and is family owned.
 Only natural yeasts are used in their wines.

 Our tasting began with the 2009 Fume Blanc, a crisp wine